 It’s always a magical time to be in the capital during the fall.
 Everywhere you go you’re able to catch brilliant displays of colour as the leaves change.
-Fall Rhapsody is taking place from October 5 to 27 and you’ll be able to get some spectacular displays of colour around the city.
+Fall Rhapsody is taking place from September 25 to October 24 and you’ll be able to get some spectacular displays of colour around the city.
 Here are some of the views you can’t miss during Fall Rhapsody.

 See bright colours surrounding the Rideau Falls during Fall Rhapsody.
 The trees on the trails around the falls are already vibrant orange so it’s not long before the trees at the falls turn even brighter colours.
 Afterward, enjoy a bite at Tavern on the Falls.

 Beautiful colours surround the Hogs Back Falls every autumn.
 This is a great spot to head for a fall picnic.
 There are plenty of picnic tables and benches on the trails around the falls.
 Enjoy the fall colours and sound of the falls while you’re there.

 This is one of my favourite views in the capital.
 Head here during Fall Rhapsody to see the Ottawa River Parkway surrounded by colourful trees.
 This is a great spot for a bike ride or a walk.
 While you’re there, take a moment to catch sunrise or sunset at the Ottawa Locks and see vibrant colours dance across the water.
 The NCC Bistro at Remic Rapids Park provides an opportunity to stop and refuel